Target pest: Paropsis charybdis (Coleoptera: Chrysomelidae), eucalyptus tortoise beetle

 Impacts on non-targets:

-Withers, Allen et al. (2020) - behavioural observations of host ï¬nding and acceptance in both no-choice and choice tests are consistent with the physiological host range proposed as the result of previous host range tests (Withers, Todoroki et al. 2020).
+Withers, Allen et al. (2020) - behavioural observations of host ï¬nding and acceptance in both no-choice and choice tests are consistent with the physiological host range proposed as the result of previous host range tests [see Withers et al. (2018); Withers, Todoroki et al. (2020) entry above].
 Results indicate that E. daenerys is unlikely to attack non-target species apart from Eucalyptus-feeding invasive paropsines.
 Most non-target larvae were disregarded upon contact.
 Non-lethal negative impacts upon less preferred non-target larvae are possible if E. daenerys does attack them in the ï¬eld; however, this is likely to be rare.

 Ridenbaugh et al. (2018) - Eadya daenerys Ridenbaugh, 2018, sp. n. is described.
 This species (referred to as Eadya sp.
 3 in Peixoto et al. 2018) is now the focus for importation into New Zealand to control P. charybdis.

-Withers (2018) - A collaborative study between biocontrol scientists at Scion, the University of Tasmania and evolutionary biologists at the University of Central Florida [see above information] revealed that Eadya paropsidis, our proposed biocontrol agent to manage eucalyptus tortoise beetle, is actually a different species, E. daenerys.
-After careful examination, our actual species can now be separated by both physical characteristics and genetic analysis from E. paropsidis.
+Withers (2018) - a collaborative study between biocontrol scientists at Scion, the University of Tasmania and evolutionary biologists at the University of Central Florida has revealed that the species thought to be Eadya paropsidis, our proposed biocontrol agent to manage P. charybdis, is actually a different species, E. daenerys [see Peixoto et al. (2018) and Ridenbaugh et al. (2018) entries above].
+All adult female Eadya collected and brought into containment in New Zealand has been examined and found to be E. daenerys and can now be separated by both physical characteristics and genetic analysis from E. paropsidis.

 EPA (2014a) - 27 Jun 2014: application by Scion to import into containment a parasitoid wasp, Eadya paropsidis [subsequently determined to be E. daenerys - see General Comments section], for assessment as a biological control agent of eucalyptus tortoise beetle.
 EPA Application APP202154, approved with controls 8 Aug 2014.